I have found there are two kinds of people when it comes to DIY remodeling.

 Case in point: I was buying cheap paint and doing two coats to save some money until I came across Behr Marquee.
-For the same price of two coats of the cheap paint, I could cover the same room with only one coat.
+For the same price as two coats of cheap paint, I could cover the same room with only one coat.
 I couldn’t believe I was paying the same amount of money for twice the work.

 On the reverse of this advice, you can easily buy generic brands and get the same quality items for less.
 You just need to do a bit of research to see if it’s worth it.